rranelli/rranelli.github.io/_posts/08-03-2015-bloom-filter-in-elixir.md

 -   Great short syntax for anonymous functions with \`&\` (e.g. &(&1\*2)).
 Not as
     good as Haskell's, but still very nice.
 This feature is probably inspired in Scala and Clojure.
+-   Matlab integrated documentation in the shell.
+You just type `h <function>` and the documentation is returned.
+Pretty neat.
 -   MACROS !!
 (Can't emphasize enough how amazing this is)

 ## Bloom filters